innoq/QMQP-Java/README.md

 and reads the message from stdin.

-The tests jar also contains a very lightly tested server that may be useful as part of unit test.
+The tests jar also contains a very lightly tested server that may be useful as part of unit tests.

 Known Limitations
 =================

-* The client relies in the server to close the connection after sending the response.
+* The client relies on the server to close the connection after sending the response.
 In particular it doesn't close the connection by itself even after an hour.